Climate Change Adaptation

 EPA’s first policy statement (PDF) (3 pp, 1 MB, About PDF) on climate change adaptation, which was issued in June 2011, recognized that climate change can pose significant challenges to the Agency's ability to fulfill its mission of protecting human health and the environment.
 It called for the Agency to develop a plan for addressing future climate changes and to incorporate climate change considerations into EPA's activities.
 The policy also required every national-program and regional office to develop an implementation plan providing details on how it will carry out the work outlined in an Agency-wide plan.

-In February 2013, EPA released its Agency-wide draft Climate Change Adaptation Plan (PDF) (55 pp, 767 KB, About PDF) for public comment.
-EPA's Superfund Climate Change Adaptation Action Plan is integrated in the June 2013 draft Office of Solid Waste and Emergency Response Climate Change Adaptation Implementation Plan (PDF) (41 pp, 1.2 MB, About PDF).
+In June 2014, EPA released its Agency-wide Climate Change Adaptation Plan (PDF) (64 pp, 1.7 MB, About PDF).
+EPA's Superfund Climate Change Adaptation Action Plan is integrated in the June 2014 Office of Solid Waste and Emergency Response Climate Change Adaptation Implementation Plan (PDF) (41 pp, 463 KB, About PDF).
+Adaptation concerning contaminated site cleanup is also addressed in adaptation implementation plans developed by EPA regional offices.

 The Agency's focus on climate adaptation is part of the larger federal effort to increase the nation's adaptive capacity and promote a healthy and prosperous nation that is resilient to a changing climate.
 In June 2013, the President announced his plan (PDF) (21 pp, 318 KB, About PDF) to cut carbon pollution and prepare the United States for the impacts of climate change.
 Broader federal actions to enhance climate preparedness and resilience in the United States are outlined in the November 2013, Executive Order 13653, Preparing the United States for the Impacts of Climate Change (PDF) (8 pp, 333 KB, About PDF).